transientguy/AtlyssFartMod/README.md

 /fartchaos - toggle fart chaos effect which makes all multiplayer characters fart when they chat

+### Burp Commands

+/burp - does simple oneshot burp (Could be changed to an animation but is just a oneshot for now)

+/burponeshot - does simple oneshot burp

+/burpinfinite - starts an infinite loop of burping

+/stopburping - stops the infinite loop of burping

+/burpvolume - sets player fart volume i.e: /burpvolume 0.025

+/globalburpvolume - sets global fart volume i.e: /globalburpvolume 1

+/burpsize - sets burp particle size i.e: /burpsize .5

+/burpchaos - toggle burp chaos effect which makes all multiplayer characters burp when they chat

 ### Config File

+### Farts

 Config file located: ATLYSS\BepInEx\config\TransientGuy.Atlyss.FartMod.cfg